About Us

 Alistair Haxton

 MD Alistair Haxton worked as an advertising and editorial illustrator in Soho for the likes of Saatchi & Saatchi before a passion for great buildings, and memories of his father and grandfather at work in their draughtsman’s office, led him to university and the architectural drawing board.
 He qualified in 1991, bringing to architecture his creative flair and a passion for finding ways of ensuring great design always works to enhance people’s lives.
+Positions in a number of practices have given him a wealth of experience.
+Alistair has worked on London’s iconic O2 Arena, the regeneration of numerous schools across the Midlands and Lincolnshire – one in consultation with former Prime Minister Sir John Major – plus numerous specialised listed building projects ranging from barn conversions, restoring farmhouses, cottages and grand period properties.
+He is also highly experienced in working with medical practices and with disability access, and has worked with legal trustees to create homes for their clients.
+His extensive work on housing projects includes imaginative and elegant residential extensions and conversions.

 Favourite project: